osxmidi/LinVst/Make-Guide/README.md

 The convert folder is for making linvstconvert that name convert Windows vst dll filenames (.dll) to corresponding Linux shared library filenames (.so).

-The makegtk etc files in the convert folder contain simple commands for making the convert utilities.

-A -no-pie option might be needed on some systems for the linvstconvert icon to appear.

-use make -f Makefile-convert to make linvstconvert in main directory

 --------

 ## To make LinVst